dartoos-dev/json_cache/README.md

 #### Typical Usage

-Due to the fact that `JsonCacheMem` is a decorator, you should always pass another `JsonCache` instance to it whenever you instantiate a `JsonCacheMem` object.
+Due to the fact that `JsonCacheMem` is a decorator, you should normally pass another `JsonCache` instance to it whenever you instantiate a `JsonCacheMem` object.
 For example: